project-meucci/thimm.github.io/docs/Agtech - So What?/Bonus-ep-capitalism-for-good-feat-david-lee-from-appharvest-and-impossible-foods.md

 ---
-title: BONUS EP: Capitalism for Good, feat.
-David Lee from AppHarvest and Impossible Foods
+title: Bonus Ep Capitalism For Good Feat David Lee From Appharvest And Impossible Foods
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-07-07)